This error is very common when you try to log in to your MySQL for the first time.

 Once you are logged in, you will find the MySQL console looking like the below-shown image.

-Now you can access your MySQL account with the above command, but there is a small problem with this like you cannot log in to MySQL without sudo privileges, and MySQL can be accessed by any privilege or sudo user.
+Now you can access your MySQL account with the above command, but there is a small problem with this: you cannot log in to MySQL without sudo privileges.

 There are different types of password mechanisms supported by MySQL by default you will find “auth_socket” for your root account to make it robust you can choose conventional “mysql_native_password” or the latest “caching_sha2_password“ on later version 8.0.0